Quantum Imaging and Metrology with Undetected squeezed Photons: Noise Canceling and Noise Based Imaging: The Setup

-In this section we demonstrate the proposed setup.
+This section demonstrates the proposed setup in detail.
 The schematic diagram of the setup is depicted in figure 1.
-The image reconstruction is shown in figure 1 through four stages.
-In the first stage the two mode squeezed state beams are generated via a non-degenerated Optical Parametric Oscillator (NONPO), constructed by a non-linear crystal ($\chi_{1}^{(2)}\neq0$) implemented in the center of a confocal cavity.
-Then each squeezed mode (output of coupler $M_{2}$ ) is separated to signal and idler mode by a dichoric mirror, $DM$.
-The signal (green) beam arrives to the second non-linear crystal ($\chi_{2}^{(2)}\neq0$) and the idler (red) beam is reflected through $DM$ toward the object.
-The idler interacts with an object modeled by a lossless beam splitter with transmission $Te^{i\phi_{T}}$ (reflection $Re^{i\phi_{R}}$).
-In order to provide path identity, a portion of the idler, which is transmitted through the object, is combined with the idler beam generated in the second non-linear crystal.
-The information about the object is transferred from idlers to signals beam due to the three wave mixing phenomenon which occurs in the 2nd crystal, $\chi^{(2)}_{2}$.
-Finally, since the object information are encoded in the signal quadrature, a balance homodyne detection is applied to the outcome signal of the second non-linear crystal to extract the image information.
+The imaging process in this figure can be explained through four stages.
+In the first stage the two mode squeezed state beams, including idler (red) and signal(green) beams, are generated in the output of the first NOPO.
+Then a dichroic mirror $DM1$ separates them into different paths: The signal (green) beam arrives to the second NOPO and the idler (red) beam is reflected through $DM1$ toward the object.
+The idler interacts with the object which is modeled by a lossless beam splitter with transmission $Te^{i\phi_{T}}$ (reflection $Re^{i\phi_{R}}$).
+In order to provide path identity, a portion of the idler, which is transmitted through the object, is aligned with second idler beam, generated in the second NOPO.
+Finally, the information about the object is extracted from signal beam due to the quantum interference of idler states.
+Since the object information are encoded in the signal quadratures, a balanced homodyne detection is applied to the outcome signal of the second NOPO to extract the image information.
 It is worth noting that undetected light refers to the idler beam as no measurement applied to it.

-In the following section we provide a theoretical description of how the image information extracted.
+In the next section, we present a theoretical framework describing how image information is extracted.